#Theredheadedauthor Presents the August 2020 New York Times TOP 10 Best Sellers – YOUNG ADULT

 © 2020 Nina Soden

 Alright, now it’s your turn.
-I’d love to see what today’s writing prompt [What is around you, within touching distance?
-What do you see?] inspires in you.
+I’d love to see what today’s writing prompt [Why Write?] inspires in you.
 So, if you are willing, go to the comment section below and start typing.
 Take 5 minutes and let’s see what you come up with!

 Looking for daily writing inspiration?
 Check out my latest publication: #WRITINGPROMPTS